Chairman of the Board

 Kent Swanson was with Accenture for over 32 years, retiring from the firm in 2001 as a Senior Partner.
 He held global leadership and management positions in a wide range of industries and geographies.
 From 2001 to 2008, he was the Board Chair of ALN Medical Management; providing outsourced services for clinic-based physician practices.
 Also from 2001 to 2008, he was Board Chair for Boys Hope Girls Hope of Colorado, a charitable organization providing a home and scholarship education for disadvantaged children with significant capabilities and promise.
 From 2002 to 2009, he was a Board member, Audit Committee member and Compensation Committee Chair for MPC Computers.
 Mr. Swanson graduated with distinction from the University of Minnesota earning an M.S. in Business and received an M.B.A. from the University of Chicago in 1969.

-John Deedrick is an experienced senior executive with 15 years’ experience in healthcare venture capital and business consulting.
-Mr. Deedrick also has 12 years of experience in the high tech defense industry.
-He has served as a corporate venture capitalist for Mayo Clinic and a Founder and General Partner for Accuitive Medical Ventures.
+John Deedrick is an experienced senior executive with 19 years’ experience in healthcare venture capital and business consulting.
+Mr. Deedrick also has 14 years of experience in the high tech defense industry.
+He was Co-founder and General Partner for Accuitive Medical Ventures and has served as a corporate venture capitalist for Mayo Clinic.
 Mr. Deedrick also serves as President and CEO of CHIP Solutions and is Founder and Chairman of GreatDeeds, a Minnesota non-profit organization.
-Mr. Deedrick has served on the board of numerous early-stage healthcare companies over the last 15 years.
+Mr. Deedrick has served on the board of numerous early-stage healthcare companies over the last 19 years.
 Mr. Deedrick received his undergraduate degree from Northwestern College (Roseville, MN) and his MBA from St. Thomas University (St. Paul, MN).

 Michael Lopach is a certified public accountant with over 40 years of accounting experience.
 Mr. Lopach spent 27 years of his career with Galusha, Higgins, Galusha & Co., the largest privately held accounting firm in Montana and northern Idaho, where he served as president and CEO.
 In 1999, Mr. Lopach founded Lopach & Carparelli PC, an accounting firm that focuses on medical practitioners.
 Mr. Lopach received his MBA from the University of Notre Dame.
 Mr. Lopach serves as chairman of the Board’s Audit Committee.